AncyJenisha/CSharp/src/Assignment8/ReadMe.md

     SampleClass:
         It is a empty class.
     Program Class:
-        It has the main method, which continously creates objects for the class and calls the Garbage Collector for every 500 objects created.
+        It has the main method, which continously creates objects for the class and calls the Garbage Collector for every 500000 objects created.

 Observation:
         When the GC is not called the heap size increases, when it is called it collects all the unused objects and frees the space.
+        Garbage Collector collects the heap space previously allocated to objects, which are no longer nedded.
+        GC.Collect performs blocking garbagecollection of all generations.
+        It force the system to try to reclaim the maximum memory available.

 ![Heap Usage before using GC.Collect](.\Images\8.3.1.WithoutGarbageCollect.png)